Heavy rains, landslides leave 34 dead in Brazil - NewsBreak

 When severe rains rushed across a hilly part of Rio de Janeiro state, mudslides and floods killed at least 34 people, and authorities worry that the death toll may grow as rescuers checked affected regions on Wednesday.
 According to the state fire department, more than 180 troops were already operating...

+MEXICO CITY — More than a dozen vehicles filled with cartel gunmen rolled into the northern city of Caborca early Wednesday morning, leading to an hours-long shootout, two deaths, and at least five people kidnapped.
+Footage of the attack quickly spread across social media with loud gunshots in the...

+UPDATE, 21 February 2022: Following the publication of this article we were made aware of subsequent research that raised issues with the 2014 academic study referenced in this piece.
+The 2016 paper, published in journal Weather and Climate Extremes, found there was no difference in the death tolls between male- and female-named storms.Storm Eunice is poised to descend upon us, bringing with it a rare Met Office “red” alert in south Wales and southwest England – but you may not have noticed.
+For even though the government is poised to hold an emergency Cobra meeting to discuss the potential...

-RIO DE JANEIRO (Reuters) -At least 94 people died in the historic Brazilian mountain town of Petropolis, local government officials said on Wednesday, after heavy rains caused mudslides that buried homes, flooded the streets and washed away cars and buses.
-Located in the hills above Rio de Janeiro, Petropolis, or...
+At least 94 people died in the historic Brazilian mountain town of Petropolis, local government officials said on Wednesday, after heavy rains caused mudslides that buried homes, flooded the streets and washed away cars and buses.

 Feb.
 18 -- Straight out of an eerie scene from a Hitchcock movie, scores of birds suddenly out of nowhere could be seen falling from the sky on a fairly calm day, many plummeting to their death.
 The strange event was captured on a home security camera in the city...